y-akhrif/app-servelts-tutorial/README.md

-# application for Servelt 4.0 tutortil
+# application for Servelt 4.0 tutortial

 To Install and test the application, please follow the steps below:
  - 1- create mySQL database with name userdb